 - Changes to the network occur all the time; when new devices are added; changes are made to existing devices; firewall rules are modified; when a change occurs mistakes will happen.

-- Nmap has a tool called ndiff that allows you to compare two port scans, this is handy tool for scripting regular port scans from a VPS or off site location.
+- Nmap has a tool called ndiff that allows you to compare two port scans.
+Ndiff is a handy tool for scripting regular port scans from a VPS or off-site location.

-Regular port scans are simple to implement and can be incorporated with other regular security tasks.
+Regular port scans are simple to implement and incorporate with regular security tasks.
 Start now before someone on the other side of the world starts abusing your printer or turns up the heat in your building.